-Trump Calls New York Times Reporting False, Paper ‘Enemy Of The People’
+Trump Calls ‘New York Times’ Reporting False, Paper ‘Enemy Of The People’

 One specific criticism of the media’s coverage of his White House is, Trump says, that reporters do not call to request verification of stories related to the administration.

 “That’s not true, that’s a lie,” New York Times reporter Maggie Haberman, who recently interviewed the president, said.

 “I don’t know if he knows it’s a lie or whether he is telling himself this is true, whether his staff doesn’t tell him we are reaching out.
 I find it hard to believe that his staff didn’t reach him that this kind of a report was coming.”

 Haberman indicated that the White House was briefed on Tuesday’s story before publication, but that the administration was unresponsive until Trump would personally react after the story was published.